US Foods Holding Corp. [USFD] Price Aside, USFD Fundamentals Booming Beyond Compare

 Turning to investigate this organization’s capital structure, US Foods Holding Corp.
 [USFD] has generated a Total Debt to Total Equity ratio of 138.29.
 Similarly, its Total Debt to Total Capital is 58.03, while its Total Debt to Total Assets stands at 45.44.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 127.39, and its Long-Term Debt to Total Capital is 53.46.

-This stock’s Beta value is currently 1.92, which indicates that it is 34.38% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 19.71.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.32, which indicates that it is 15.14% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 36.84.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is US Foods Holding Corp.
 [USFD] a Reliable Buy?